Skip to Content

 Referrals for consultants who provide assessment surveys can be obtained from the granting organizations listed above.

-Non-profit preservation and conservation organizations that provide consultation services are listed online:
+Non-profit preservation and conservation organizations that provide consultation services and independent consultants may be identified through these online directories:

 In-House Surveys